 1. Visit the Dubai Frame

 With a height of 150 metres, the Dubai Frame is not just a photo op, but a real-life, literal window to the past and the future.
-Link There is also an enclosed museum indoors that traces the history of Dubai in terms of development since it started out as a fishing village to a global city.
-Take a stroll on the glass-flooded high mission, walk out on the views; Old Dubai on one side and New Dubai on the other.
+There is also an enclosed museum that traces the history of Dubai in terms of development since it started out as a fishing village to a global city.
+Take a stroll on the glass-flooded high mission, walk out on the views, with Old Dubai on one side and New Dubai on the other.

 2. Explore Al Seef

 Al Seef is a waterfront promenade extending around a 1.8-kilometer area along the Dubai Creek.
 It restages the appearance of an ancient Emirati town characterised by the architecture of wind towers and mixes them with cafés.
-It is also featured with the lanterns and live music during the nighttime.
+Al Seef in Old Dubai is also featured with the lanterns and live music during the nighttime.
 It is also a fantastic site where one can browse through souvenirs, eat Emirati food, walk around, and walk around.

 Key Places to visit: